Founder, President, and CEO

 Some of Katie’s key accomplishments are the “It’s My City” Initiative, a three-year, $5 million effort to make the city of Indianapolis cleaner, greener, and more beautiful.
 She also led the Smart Cities program in Indianapolis and worked with Develop Indy.
 Katie served the City of Indianapolis for more than eight years, most recently as the Director of Sustainability.
 She drove the city’s winning $2.5 million application for the Bloomberg Philanthropies American Cities Climate Challenge (ACCC), an opportunity for 25 ambitious cities across the United States to accelerate their efforts to tackle climate change.

-Katie and her husband reside in Indianapolis with their daughter.
+Katie resides in Indianapolis with her daughter.
 They love exploring the city and making it a better place to live, work, and play.

 Alyssa Siddiqui is Managing Director of Corporate Relations at Securing America’s Future Energy (SAFE).
 She is responsible for identifying and implementing innovative strategies to enhance SAFE’s profile, expand its donor base, and develop new opportunities for engagement and growth.